syncfusion-content/fileformat-docs/File-Formats/Presentation/create-read-edit-powerpoint-files-in-xamarin.md

 ![Xamarin Output](Workingwith_Xamarin/GettingStartedSample.png)

-## Edit a PowerPoint file in Xamarin
+## Read and edit a PowerPoint file in Xamarin

 You can edit an existing PowerPoint file using this library.
 The below code snippet demonstrates accessing a shape from a slide and changing the text within it.